laplace-live/chat-overlay/README.md

 # LAPLACE Chat Overlay

-A modern, transparent chat overlay application for live streaming built with Electron, React, and TypeScript.
+A modern, transparent chat overlay application for Bilibili live streaming built with Electron, React, and TypeScript.
 This overlay connects to the LAPLACE Event Bridge to display real-time chat messages, interactions, and viewer engagement metrics.

 ## Features